A Jacquet-Langlands functor for $p$-adic locally analytic representations: Geometric Sen operators and the Hodge-Tate period map of local Shimura varieties

-We let $E'$ be a finite extension over $E$ over which $\bbf{G}$ is split and consider the pullback of the local Shimura varieties and flag varieties to $\breve{E}'$.
-Furthermore, we fix a Hodge cocharacter $\mu: \bb{G}_{m,E'}\to \bbf{G}_{E'}$ which determines parabolic subgroups $\bbf{P}_{\mu}$ and $\bbf{P}_{\mu^{-1}}$ of $\bbf{G}_{E'}$, as well as their unipotent radicals $\bbf{N}_{\mu}$ and $\bbf{N}_{\mu^{-1}}$, and the Levi subgroup $\bbf{M}_{\mu}=\bbf{M}_{\mu^{-1}}=\bbf{M}$ \footnote{Taking this finite extension is unnecessary for the forthcoming discussion but it allows us to use the dictionary between representations of the chosen parabolic $\bbf{P}_{\mu}$ and $\bbf{G}$-equivariant quasi-coherent sheaves on the flag variety of \cref{SubsectionEquivariantSheavesFlag}.
-We left to the reader the cocharacter-free formulation of the statements in terms of filtered $\bbf{G}$-representations.}.
+We fix a finite extension $E'/E$ which splits $\bbf{G}$ and for which we can find a representative Hodge-cocharacter $\mu:\bb{G}_{m,E'}\to \bbf{G}_{E'}$ in $\{\mu\}$ defined over $E'$.\footnote{Taking this finite extension is unnecessary for the forthcoming discussion but it allows us to use the dictionary between representations of the chosen parabolic $\bbf{P}_{\mu}$ and $\bbf{G}$-equivariant quasi-coherent sheaves on the flag variety.
+We leave to the reader the cocharacter-free formulation of the statements in terms of filtered $\bbf{G}$-representations.} We will work systematically over $\breve{E'}$, so we will base change all sheaves, spaces, etc. to $\breve{E'}$ or its diamond.
+We let $\bbf{P}_{\mu}$, $\bbf{P}_{\mu^{-1}}$ the associated parabolic subgroups of $\bbf{G}_{E'}$, so that